Little's Irregularity Index: Disadvantages

 Some of the disadvantages of this index includes assigning high score to Malocclusion which involve a severe rotation of one or more tooth.
-The treatment of a case like this maybe simple compared to the high score of crowding it received from this index.
+The treatment of a case like this may be simple compared to the high score of crowding it received from this index.
 The index also does not take into account other features of malocclusion before assigning a score to an individual.